donghee1/donghee1.github.io/reading-list.md

 ---
-title: Reading List
+title: My Skills
 subtitle: a list of books I read
-layout: "page"
+permalink: /skills
-icon: fa-book
+icon: fa-graduation-cap
-order: 3
+order: 2
 ---
 I love books!
 Here are some I'm reading now:

 1. Robert Burton: *The Anatomy of Melancholy*